Students sitting on grass in front of Rotunda

 Materials & Waste

-Reducing waste generated and reducing waste-to-landfill across 19.1 million square feet of facilities is not an easy task.
-UVA tackles this through a rigorous and multi-faceted approach including increasing recycling and composting, increasing procurement of more sustainable products and eliminating many single-use plastics.
+Reducing the waste we generate and reducing waste-to-landfill across over 15 million square feet of facilities is not an easy task.
+UVA tackles this through a rigorous and multi-faceted approach that focuses on reuse, recycling, and composting, procuring more sustainable products and eliminating many single-use plastics.

 Nitrogen

-UVA has achieved a 43.6% reduction in reactive nitrogen losses to the environment as of 2021 compared to 2010, which meets and exceeds the 2030 goal.
-However, these reductions are likely attributable to closures (dining and other facilities) during the COVID-19 pandemic.
-Growth in building square footage and population is expected to lead to an increase in the nitrogen footprint.
-Food-related nitrogen data is intensive to collect and calculate, so the data typically lags one or two calendar years behind.
+UVA has achieved a 34% reduction in reactive nitrogen losses to the environment as of 2022 compared to 2010, which exceeds the 2030 goal.
+Reductions are due to efforts to reduce energy use and procure more sustainable energy sources, as well as a move towards plant-based offerings in dining halls.
+UVA’s nitrogen footprint has continued to decrease despite growth in the student population and associated food purchasing.
+Food-related nitrogen data is intensive to collect and calculate, so the data typically lags by one calendar year.

 Food